 Copper Harbor’s IMBA “Silver Level Ride Center” features a variety of gateway, cross-country, flow and gravity trails suitable for riders of all abilities.
-Over 35 miles of trails are easily accessible from anywhere in town, with principal trailheads located at the Copper Harbor Community Building and Keweenaw Mountain Lodge and a bike shop, lodging, dining, campgrounds, shops and a micro-brewery all nearby.
+Over 35 miles of trails are easily accessible from anywhere in town, with principal trailheads located at the Copper Harbor Community Building and Keweenaw Mountain Lodge.
+A bike shop, lodging, dining, campgrounds, shops and a micro-brewery are all nearby.
 Designated as Human-Powered Trails, riders need to be aware of hikers and trail runners on the trails and yield to them accordingly.

 While the trail system hosts a small percentage of easy-rated trails, two-thirds of the trails are rated as intermediate, with the rest advanced and expert-rated.
 Riders should expect sustained climbs and descents up to 600’ vertical on purpose built singletrack trails inclusive of hard-packed dirt, bedrock, cobbled rock, roots, boardwalks and bridges.
 Flow trails feature berms and rollers designed to “flow” through the woods, while gravity trails additionally include jumps, drops, rock gardens and/or other technical features.

 Riders will enjoy scenic, high-point vistas above Lake Superior with trails traversing through sections of old-growth forests, along inland lakes and streams and points of historical significance.
 Downhill enthusiasts may want to consider Keweenaw Adventure Company’s shuttle service where they will haul riders and their bikes to the top of the trail system for descents of up to 3 miles per run…a concept utilized by many ski areas, only using vans instead of a chairlift!